jhaasdijk/KEMobi/crypto_kem/ntrulpr761/aarch64/README.md

 concerning function.
 The `( x 761 )` and `( x 1   )` notation is merely used to
 illustrate how many times these routines are used within `Short_random()`.

-Currently the only difference compared to the reference implementation is the use of NTT based polynomial multiplication.
-This is most notable in the cost comparison between `Rq_mult_small()`.

 **In total** this means that the performance cost for the key generation, encapsulation and decapsulation of the reference implementation is reduced by 97.21%, 98.44% and 98.66% respectively in our optimized implementation.